-- the disponer is resident or ordinarily resident in Ireland; - · the successor is resident or ordinarily resident in Ireland; or - · the inheritance comprises Irish situs assets.
+- the disponer is resident or ordinarily resident in Ireland; - the successor is resident or ordinarily resident in Ireland; or - the inheritance comprises Irish situs assets.

 Individuals have three lifetime tax-free thresholds, depending on the relationship between the deceased and the beneficiary.
-These thresholds apply to both lifetime gifts and inheritances and are referred to in question 2.4.
+These thresholds apply to both lifetime gifts and inheritances.
+Under the current rates, an individual may receive: